prasanjitsingh/frontend-development-playbook/feature-flags/patterns-and-best-practices.md

 The following is a collection of suggestions, patterns, advice and rules of thumb that we’ve compiled from our experiences with feature flagging code changes.

-* Keep feature flags positively focussed
+* Ensure enabled flags enable new functionality
 * Avoid mixing feature flag condition logic with other logic
 * Keep feature flagged code together so it can be deleted together
 * When changing the API of a component, duplicate it